axelarnetwork/axelar-contract-deployments/releases/evm/2025-05-Hyperliquid-GMP-v6.0.4.md

    print(exchange.use_big_blocks(False))
    ```

 c.
 Fund one account with HYPE on both Hyperliquid mainnet and Hyperliquid EVM.
 Provision USDC on Arbitrum and swap using the Hyperliquid app (https://app.hyperliquid.xyz/trade) to move funds into correct accounts.
+Enabling large block requires that the account/wallet exist on the main hyperliquid chain.

 d.
 Update the `./hyperliquid-python-sdk/examples/config.json`: